Essays

 What I hope, more than anything, is that as we move forward, we remember we don’t have to keep fighting the same battle to prove our love or our strength.

 I wish being a writer made this easier.
-But my brain runs so hot with raw data that I can’t even sort it into coherent thoughts some days, much less complete sentences.
+But my brain runs so hot with raw data that I can’t even sort it into coherent thoughts, much less complete sentences.

-But what I do know is this: I want what’s best for everyone involved.
+But what I do know is that I want what’s best for everyone involved.
 That will mean changes, and it may mean goodbyes.

 It will definitely mean learning to let go of things I’ve held onto far too long.